 - 2 cups water (for cooking)

-- 2 teaspoon kasuri methi (dried fenugreek leaves)
+- 2 teaspoons kasuri methi (dried fenugreek leaves)

 - 1 teaspoon amchur powder